-An emergency can affect you whether you’re in the Warrandyte bushlands, a Doncaster highrise or by the Yarra River.
-Follow these steps to help you to be prepared.
+An emergency can affect you whether you’re in the Wonga Park bushlands, a Doncaster highrise or by the Yarra River.
+Here are some things you can do to be prepared.

 Create a plan based on the emergency risks that could affect you.

 - Ensure you have adequate insurance or find an insurer